 What We've Achieved

-- Internships for our Mentees on sets in New Mexico including the Lifetime movie, Deadly Desert Vacation, in Albuquerque directed by Tamar Halpern and the television pilot, Blackdom, in Santa Fe directed by Kaaren Ochoa.
+Internships for our Mentees to work as Production Assistants in various departments on sets in New Mexico.
+Recent placements include the Disney film, Stargirl, directed by Julia Hart, the Lifetime movie, Deadly Desert Vacation, directed by Tamar Halpern and the television pilot, Blackdom, directed by Kaaren Ochoa.

 COMING UP NEXT

 • Five free workshops for the 2018-2019 school year offered in the following cities: Santa Fe, Albuquerque, Gallup, Taos, and Espanola.